piorpiedev/BackupUSB/README.md

 # Algorithms

-  - Sha512: Used for the MacSum, in order to verify the file integrity before decrypting
+  - Blake3: Used for the MacSum of the already encrypted file, in order to verify the file integrity before decrypting
+  - Crystals Kyber K2SO: Used to generated and safely encrypt the whole header, key by key
   - AES256 CTR: Used to encrypt the main data block, using a random key generated on every execution
-  - Crystals Kyber K2SO: Used to generated and safeley encrypt the whole header, key by key

 ---